 However, most of you may not know that completing pilot school is not the same as becoming an airline pilot.

-The purpose of a commercial pilot school is to train you and aid you in obtaining a commercial pilot license.
+A commercial pilot school aims to train you and aid you in obtaining a commercial pilot license.
 Yet, you won’t be ready to get your airline pilot job as a fresh graduate.

 In a pilot school/flight school, you would spend most of your time learning fundamental theories and building experience in the air.